ACUPUNCTURE FOR CHRONIC & ACUTE PAIN - PAIN MANAGEMENT IN GLASGOW

 Migraines and headaches are a common issue among the general population.
 It can be associated with the menstrual cycle, stress and lack of sleep, poor diet and hydration, tension headaches or have no pattern at all.
 The frequency of migraines attacks can vary greatly from hours to few days.
 In some cases, the person may experience nausea and/or photophobia (discomfort or pain to the eyes due to light exposure).
 Acupuncture is a good option in many cases, whether you are on a migraine medication or not.

-At Acusports, we strongly believe in both Western Medicine and Acupuncture as a symbiosis.
+At Acusports, we strongly believe in both modern Western Medicine and Acupuncture as a symbiosis.
 Acupuncture may be considered to help you alleviate some symptoms and improve your health, however we strongly recommend to seek guidance from your GP and always follow their advice.

 What happens in an Acupuncture session?